nrfconnect/sdk-sidewalk/doc/releases_and_migration/migration_guide_addon_changelog.rst

 ******************************

 Earlier add-on releases forced the RSA signature type (``SB_CONFIG_BOOT_SIGNATURE_TYPE_RSA``) for MCUboot across all platforms.
-This release removes that override and uses the nRF Connect SDK default (ED25519 on the nRF54L Series platforms).
+This release removes that override and uses the nRF Connect SDK defaults (ED25519 on nRF54L Series platforms, ECDSA with P-256 curve on nRF52 Series platforms).

 If your product was based on a previous add-on version, you must keep using RSA for signing application images to stay compatible with MCUboot on already-deployed devices.
 To force RSA signature type in your application, add the following to your application's :file:`Kconfig.sysbuild` file: